 Then after five minutes, ‘Bye bye Papa!’ and he had pressed the red hang up button.
 When Papa’s on Skype, he’s under his control.

 Long distance relationship problems

 It’s not all plain sailing.
 Technology issues got in the way of daily chats.
 Sometimes I felt too exhausted even for a five minute call.
 Text messages mangled my thoughts into nasty arguments.
 Or I got angry, and unlike a ‘normal’ relationship, I just switched off my phone and ignored the calls (sorry… is this too honest?)
 Or I got lazy and assumed all was OK, until a paranormal panic attack induced me to check.

 Wherever he was in the world, I’d hear news reports about where he was living, about natural disasters, violent demonstrations or other catastrophes and somewhere at the back of my mind I always dreaded… What if?

 I felt guilty for my kids when they missed their Papa and spoiled them with unnecessary gifts.
 Moments later, worn out from looking after them on my own, I’d snap and tell them off for minor offences.

 Last time we did the long distance thing I was left to cope with a very sick baby and an energetic toddler.
 I’m never, ever going there again.

-The secret to a good relationship
+The real secret to maintaining a long distance relationship

 Anyone who claims to know the secret to a good long distance relationship is wrong.
 It doesn’t exist.
 Absence doesn’t make the heart grow fonder.
 Without a plan it cleaves it apart.